kitnil/awesome/README.md

 - [rsnapshot](https://github.com/rsnapshot/rsnapshot) - a tool for backing up your data using rsync (if you want to get help, use https://lists.sourceforge.net/lists/listinfo/rsnapshot-discuss)
 - [pinentry-emacs](https://github.com/ecraven/pinentry-emacs) - a pinentry for gpg that uses emacsclient to prompt for the passphrase.
 - [git-cal](https://github.com/k4rthik/git-cal) - github like contributions calendar on terminal
-- [ack2](https://github.com/beyondgrep/ack2) - ack 2.0 is a greplike tool optimized for programmers searching large heterogeneous trees of source code.
+- [ack2](https://github.com/beyondgrep/ack2) - ack 2.0 is a greplike tool optimized for programmers searching large heterogeneous trees of source code.  **ack 3 is the latest version.**
 - [nikto](https://github.com/sullo/nikto) - Nikto web server scanner
 - [rcm](https://github.com/thoughtbot/rcm) - rc file (dotfile) management
 - [MySQLTuner-perl](https://github.com/major/MySQLTuner-perl) - MySQLTuner is a script written in Perl that will assist you with your MySQL configuration and make recommendations for increased performance and stability.